Loperamide for diarrhoea

 What if I give too much?

-You are unlikely to do harm if you give an extra dose of loperamide by mistake.
-If you concerned that you may have given too much, contact your doctor or NHS Direct (0845 4647 in England and Wales; 08454 24 24 24 in Scotland).
+You are unlikely to cause harm if you give an extra dose of Loperamide by mistake.
+If you are concerned that you may have given too much, contact your doctor or local NHS services (details at end of leaflet).
 Have the medicine or packaging with you if you telephone for advice.

 We use medicines to make our children better, but sometimes they have other effects that we don’t want (side-effects).